 Calculate an estimate of the amount of your daily allowance using the daily allowance calculator.
 The exact amount of the daily allowance is determined in the decision issued by the unemployment fund.

-The earnings-related daily allowance is calculated from your wage income for at least 26 calendar weeks prior to unemployment.
-The weeks used to determine the daily allowance must meet employment condition.
+The earnings-related daily allowance is calculated from your wage income for at least 12 months prior to unemployment.
+The months used to determine the daily allowance must meet employment condition.

 As a family member of an entrepreneur, you can only be granted an earnings-related daily allowance if you have worked in the family business for 52 weeks meeting the employment condition, and you have been a member of an employee's fund during that period.
 However, you cannot combine work in a family business with another employer in order to fulfil the employment condition.

-The daily wage used to determine the daily allowance is obtained by dividing the salary for 26 weeks of employment by the number of working days included in this period (5 days a week, i.e. 130 days).
+The daily wage used to determine the daily allowance is obtained by dividing the salary paid for the month by 21.5.
 Days for which no salary has been paid due to an acceptable absence, such as unpaid sick leave, are not counted as working days.

 If you have done seasonal work, your earnings-related daily allowance can be determined from the earnings of the 12 months prior to unemployment.
 This requires that the amount of work performed and, consequently, the earnings, have been significantly higher than usual.